EbbaGronvall/ebbas-hair/README.md

 ![Toast message](documentation/logout-success.PNG)

 ### Bootstrap Toasts

-In the base.html template there is a div that with the help of some javascript and a if statement and a for loop displays error and success messages in the top right corner.
+``USERSTORY: As a user I can get pop-up alerts so that I know if something has gone wrong whilst filling out a form.`` In the base.html template there is a div that with the help of some javascript and a if statement and a for loop displays error and success messages in the top right corner.

 ![Multiple toast messages](documentation/toastmessages.gif)